-Genetic basis for memory formation has implications for neurological diseasesDecember 20th, 2013 in Medical research /
+Genetic basis for memory formation has implications for neurological diseasesDecember 20, 2013 in Medicine & Health / Medical research

 (Medical Xpress)—Scientists from Trinity College Dublin have shown for the first time that two genes involved in many neurological diseases act together to regulate specific aspects of protein production in nerve cells and allow the development of a simple form of memory called habituation.
 These findings have implications for our understanding of memory formation in general, and will also aid ongoing research in related diseases.